-$$M_t = \frac{X_t \kappa_L + RB_t + D_t}{\phi P^M}.$$
+$$M_t = \frac{X_t \kappa_L + RB_t + D_t}{\varphi P^M}.$$

-This equation makes clear that in order to increase the amount of imported inputs used by firms above its value in the equilibrium without intervention, the government has to provide working capital loans during crisis events (i.e. set $D_t > 0$ ).
+This equation makes clear that in order to increase the amount of imported inputs used by firms above its value in the equilibrium without intervention, the government has to provide working capital loans during crisis events (i.e. set $D_t > 0$).
 Hence, in the model the existence of growth externalities in the tradable sector, coupled with financial frictions, provides a justification for the use of reserves during crises.

-Figure 3 compares the response to a negative credit shock for two different economies.
-The solid lines refer to an economy in which the government does not intervene during the crisis $(\chi^{WK} = 0)$ .
+Fig. 3 compares the response to a negative credit shock for two different economies.
+The solid lines refer to an economy in which the government does not intervene during the crisis ($\chi^{WK}=0$).
 When the bad credit shock hits the economy in period 3, firms become borrowing constrained, they are forced to cut their imports of intermediate inputs and this negatively affects production of tradable goods and GDP.
 The real exchange rate depreciates because households have to cut their consumption of tradable goods and because labor flows toward the non-tradable sector, thus increasing the supply of non-tradable goods.
 Moreover, since credit shocks are persistent, households decrease their stock of inter-temporal foreign debt in order to self-insure against the increased risk of a future bad credit shock.

-The dashed lines refer to the case in which the government uses its stock of reserves to provide working capital loans to firms in the tradable sector ( $\chi^{WK} > 0$ ).
+The dashed lines refer to the case in which the government uses its stock of reserves to provide working capital loans to firms in the tradable sector ($\chi^{WK} > 0$).
 When the bad credit shock hits the economy, the government starts drawing down its stock of reserves to finance the purchase of imported inputs.
 This mutes the impact of the credit shock on GDP and on the real exchange rate.
-In addition, the bad credit shock generates a milder decrease in foreign debt compared to
+In addition, the bad credit shock generates a milder decrease in foreign debt compared to the case with no intervention, because households anticipate that the government will intervene in case of a future bad credit shock.